 Even Maggie has the the one-eyebrowed Baby Gerald.

-Homer's archenemies are Mr. Burns, Ned Flanders and Frank Grimes.
+Homer's archenemies are Mr. Burns, Ned Flanders, Frank Grimes, and Patty and Selma.

 On a personal level the Brotherhood (and specifically, the Brain) is Beast Boy's Arch Enemy.
 He was a member of the team that opposed them before he joined the Titans, and his past with them is what draws the other Titans into the conflict.
 Interestingly, this is a rare case of the hero taking it more seriously than the villain- the Brain considers Mento, the Doom Patrol's leader, to be his Arch Enemy, and regards Beast Boy as little more than an irritant.
 Yet, thanks to Beast Boy (and by extension, the Titans), the Brain considers ALL kid heroes his archenemies.